Bool76/bools-wiki/docs/vue/nuxt/README.md

 - v-model is a directive that lets us bind component data to template elements

-- Directive let us manipulate the DOM.
-It's been described as a "template token". (e.g. v-model, v-if, v-bind, v-show)
+- "Directives" let us manipulate the DOM.
+It's been described as a "template token"

+- Directive examples:
+    - v-model
+    - v-if
+    - v-bind
+    - v-show

 - v-model creates a 2 way data binding between a value in our template and value in our data properties